Joey Bart Player Props: Giants vs. Mets

 Joey Bart At The Plate

-- In 62.5% of his games this season (five of eight), Bart has picked up at least one hit, and in three of those games (37.5%) he recorded more than one.
+- In 62.5% of his games this year (five of eight), Bart has picked up at least one hit, and in three of those games (37.5%) he recorded at least two.

-- He has not gone deep in his eight games this year.
+- In eight games played this year, he has not hit a home run.

 - Bart has not driven in a run this season.